MomenGit/egfwd_webpro_landingpage_project/README.md

 - The navigation bar is dynamically built using DOM manipulation through createElement(),appendChild() and innerHtml() functions, starting with an empty ul then adding its li.
 - Active sections are differentiated by knowing the position relative to viewport during scrolling using .getBoundingClientRect() function
 - When clicking an item from the navigation menu, the link scrolls smoothly to its related section

+## Dependencies

+No dependencies used in this project